HerXayah/road-to-yuzu-without-switch/README.md

  AMD:

-  - Use Vulkan for everything you can, OpenGL is slow as all heck on AMD due to their bad OpenGL code
+  - Use Vulkan for everything you can, OpenGL is slow as all heck on AMD due to their bad OpenGL code.

  Intel: